ArquiSoft-Grupo-2B/documentation/prototype3/README.md

 #### Reverse Proxy Pattern

-he RunPath System applies the Reverse Proxy Pattern.
+The RunPath System applies the Reverse Proxy Pattern.
 In the system, two reverse proxies are implemented for the public endpoints (one for the web client and one for the mobile client).
 These proxies mediate communication between the clients and the system in a secure manner, redirecting requests to their corresponding components and masking all internal infrastructure, including the API Gateway.
 The pattern protects the system from attempts to scan or attack internal services.

-#### Network Segmentation Pattern
+#### Load Balancer Pattern

-The RunPath System applies the Network Segmentation Pattern.
+The RunPath System applies the Load Balancer Pattern.
-Each system tier is isolated within a private network, allowing communication only between components in adjacent network layers.
-This prevents access to private components even if an attacker gains information about their locations.
-The pattern prevents unauthorized entities from sending direct requests to backend components, protecting them from direct attacks.
+In the system, there are two load balancers for the following services: Authentication and frontend-ssr.
+They are in charge of handles messages from various clients in order to distributed them among the computations available for each service.

 #### WAF Pattern
 The RunPath System applies the Web Application Firewall (WAF) Pattern.